nnutter/git-branchdir-manager/README.md

 What is git-branchdir-manager?
 ==============================

 git-branchdir-manager creates separate working directories for each branch of a repo.
-It then helps you manage your repos and branches by providing tab completion to switch between them, create new branches, fold changes into your master branch, and remove branches.
+It then helps you manage your repos and branches by providing tab completion to switch between them, create new branches, and publish branches to your master branch.

 Usage
 =====